iworkinwhitefield/AgentLeash/README.md

 ![AgentLeash Architecture](AgentLeash-Architecture.png)

-## Why it's built this way

-* **Batching for speed:** Calling an API row-by-row in Spark is a bottleneck.
-I used `pandas_udf` to batch rows into Arrow tables and hit the API concurrently using thread pools.
-* **Idempotency over exactly-once:** Two-phase commits are fragile.
-Instead, the pipeline maps the Kafka `event_id` directly to the Elasticsearch `_id`.
-If Spark crashes and restarts, it just overwrites the same document.
-No duplicates.
-* **Fail-closed:** If the scoring API times out or throws a 503, the pipeline doesn't crash or let the payload through.
-It defaults to a `REVIEW` verdict, tags it as degraded, and kicks it to a Dead Letter Queue (DLQ) for replay later.

 ## Running it locally (No Docker Required)

 You don't need cloud credentials or Docker to test the pipeline logic.
 The repo includes a lightweight Python mock server to simulate the API and inject faults.